-Our presentation is restricted to the case of radiation hybrid mapping which can be described by a simple statistical model [6].
-In addition, we implicitly develop our comparative approach principle in the particular case of haploid error-free data due to our approximation of likelihood using 2-point likelihoods (see below).
-The comparative principle is however not closely interlinked to the 2-point approach and could be extended to other approaches of RH mapping (see discussion).
+Our presentation is restricted to the case of radiation hybrid mapping which can be described by a simple statistical model (Boehnke et al., 1991).
+In order to focus our presentation on the new comparative approach for marker ordering, the RH mapping technique and the associated statistical model are described in details in the appendix of this paper.
+We implicitly develop our comparative approach principle in the particular case of haploid error-free data due to the approximation using 2-point likelihood (see below and appendix).
+The comparative principle is however not closely interlinked to the 2-point likelihood approach and could be extended to other approaches of RH mapping (see discussion).

 We note A the reference organism and B the organism of interest.
 For B an RH data set X for n markers is available.
-We make the assumption that there is a one-to-one correspondence between the markers in B and their orthologs in A. The complete genome sequence of A provides a map π_A of these markers in A. Our aim is to build a map, identified by a marker permutation π , for the n markers of organism B. Let $P(X|\pi, \theta)$ denote the likelihood of the data for a given order π and a set of parameters (nuisance parameters such as the retention fraction and breakage frequencies for radiation hybrids).
-In the traditional maximum likelihood approach, the likelihood associated with each order is the maximum over all possible values of θ :
+We make the assumption that there is a one-to-one correspondence between the markers in B and their orthologs in A. The complete genome sequence of A provides a map π_A of these markers in A. Our aim is to build a map, identified by a marker permutation π , for the n